ga4gh/vrs/docs/source/terms_and_model/variation.rst

 ******
 Allele
 ******
 **Biological definition:** One of a number of alternative forms of the same gene or same genetic locus.
 In the context of biological sequences, “allele” refers to a set of specific changes within a :ref:`Sequence`, including sets with zero (no change), one change (a simple allele), or multiple changes (:ref:`var-sets`).
-In the context of VMC, allele refers to a Sequence or Sequence change with respect to a reference sequence.
+In the context of VR, Allele refers to a Sequence or Sequence change with respect to a reference sequence.

 **Computational definition:** An Allele is a specific, single, and contiguous :ref:`Sequence` at a :ref:`Location`.
 Each alternative Sequence may be empty, shorter, longer, or the same length as the interval (e.g., due to one or more indels).